errorNG/Python-Rock-Paper-Scissors-Recreation/README.md

 A bug was fixed where it was almost impossible for the strategy bot to use scissors

-A bug was fixed where the probabilities were mostly even (that was not intended)
+A bug was fixed where the strategy bot's probabilities were mostly even (that was not intended)